How did we forecast croissant sales with Catboost?

 - Start with a small scope, with simple models, test, fail, learn, improve and succeed!

 You made it this far, I hope you had a great time and learn something!

-The second article of the series is available presenting how we deployed this solution in production and the challenges we faced.
+The second article of the series is available presenting how we deployed this solution in production with tools such as Kedro, Kubernetes or Great Expectations and the challenges we faced.